Inequality – The Global Wealth Pyramid

 U.S. Household Wealth Stock market gains over the past six years have boosted U.S. household wealth and powered consumer spending, while also heightening vulnerability if markets fall.
 Image: Deutsche Bank

-Breakdown of Household Equity and Mutual Fund Ownership by Wealth Percentile
+U.S. Household Equity Ownership by Wealth Percentile

 Inequality – Inflation Adjusted Household Equity Ownership by Brackets